Branimir Jelić

-Branimir "Branko" Jelić (28 February 1905, Donji Dolac, Kingdom of Dalmatia, Austro-Hungarian Monarchy – 31 May 1972, West Berlin) was an exiled Croatian nationalist and doctor of medicine.
+Branimir "Branko" Jelić (28 February 1905 in Donji Dolac, Kingdom of Dalmatia, Austria-Hungary – 31 May 1972 in West Berlin) was an exiled Croatian nationalist and doctor of medicine.
 He was a member of the fascist Ustaše organization.

 Biography

 Political activities in Croatia

-Jelić was raised among seven siblings on his parents' estate in the Dalmatian interior.
+Branimir Jelić was born in Donji Dolac in 1905.
+He was the fourth child out of eight in the family of Ivan Jelić and Iva Jelić (born Simunić).
 Already as a pupil he contributed to the 1922/23 election campaign of the Croatian bloc, opposing the legal state.
 During his studies of medicine in Zagreb he supported the Croatian Party of Rights (Hrvatska Stranka Prava, HSP).
 In early 1926 his father died in police custody.

 In summer 1927 he became president of the HSP student organization and thus a junior partner of Ante Pavelić who was a Zagreb deputy for the HSP.
 In autumn 1928 Jelić took a lead in the foundation of the militant youth organization Hrvatski Domobran (Croatian Home Defender) with the aim of establishing a Greater Croatia.
 He became chief editor of the affiliated paper.
 Meanwhile, the political climate in the South Slav state roughened due to the assassination of Stjepan Radić, the leader of the Croatian Peasant Party.
 King Alexander suspended the constitution and dissolved the parliament.